COGS108/Overview/COGS108-Syllabus.md

 # COURSE OVERVIEW

-This class is a hands-on practical, technical, and applied data science course intended to get you experience working on data science projects.
-In COGS 9 (Introduction to Data Science) you learned why data and data science are important.
-This class goes beyond appreciation for what can be done to actually *doing it*.
-Often the best way to learn something is to do it yourself.
-Often, this process will involve attempting to do something, doing it wrong, learning from your mistakes, and then succeeding.
-That’s part of the data science process.
+This hands-on, practical course is intended to get you experience working on data science projects.
+This class goes beyond the appreciation for data and data science you (may have) learned in COGS 9 by *doing* the same things we talked about theoretically in that introductory course.
+Doing is rarely so simple.
+You will likely attempt to do something, do it wrong, learn from your mistakes, and with a bit of luck and skill, eventually succeed.
+That’s just part of the scientific process, and data science is no exception.
 This course is all about the *practice* of data science.

-In focusing on the application, there is theory that won’t be discussed and mathematical proofs that won’t be done.
+In focusing on the practice, there is theory that won’t be discussed and mathematical proofs that won’t be done.
 That is by design.
 In particular:

 1. There are entire courses dedicated to each of the topics we’ll cover.
 To have time to do anything, we can’t teach all the details in a single course.
 2. Experts in each of these domains are out there and excited to teach you the nitty gritty about each topic.
 3. We’re promoting data literacy.
 We believe that everyone who is data literate is at an advantage as they go out into the modern world.
 Data literacy is not limited to those who are computational gurus or math prodigies.
 You do not have to be either of those to excel at this course.

 In this course, you will try many methods.
-Every so often, you’ll even be asked to implement a technique that has not been explicitly taught.
+You’ll even be asked to implement a technique that has not been explicitly taught.
 Again, this is by design.
 As a data scientist, you’ll regularly be asked to step outside of your comfort zone and into something new.
 Our goal is to get you as comfortable as possible in that space now.
 We want to provide you with a technical and a data science mindset that will allow you to ask the right questions for the problem at hand and set off alarm bells when something in your dataset or analysis is “off.”

 # COURSE STAFF